telezoic/Inquisitor-Python-Wx/README.md

 6: Add these vendor files to /vendors.

-4: Run inquisitorWx.py from the terminal.
+7: Run inquisitorWx.py from the terminal.

-5: Follow the GUI prompts.
+8: Follow the GUI prompts.

-6: The status bar on the GUI will count and display access messages + urls and titles for access failures.
+9: The status bar on the GUI will count and display access messages + urls and titles for access failures.

-7: Terminal display will write out errors.
+10: Terminal display will write out errors.

-8: When the script is complete, the status bar will write out the total run time.
+11: When the script is complete, the status bar will write out the total run time.

-9:The script will write the access message to the third column of the .csv, now located in /output.
+12: The script will write the access message to the third column of the .csv, now located in /output.

 ####Roadmap####